devmuppet/PowerShell-Security-App/README.md

 Many thanks to Berend and his script(https://gallery.technet.microsoft.com/scriptcenter/PowerShell-Script-410ef9df) i used to encrypt and decrypt settings so noone can change them, or if changed the program will be brocken, but yout at least know who broke it ^-^.

 # Setup #
+There is a setup.exe which will create directories aswell as config files.
+Don't move the exe, make a shortcut, the exe is bound to its initial location because it need its config files.
 ## Requiments ##
+There is some needed ass well as optional software that needs to be installed for the application in order to work properly.

+So what do we need?
+- PSReadLine which is mostly already installed on new hosts if i remember right iits installed at PowerShell 5.0 upwards.
+We need it for advanced PS logging.
+- Clink for CMD.
+Is needed becasue the normal CMD doesent have any kind of persistent history.
+Once closed its gone.
+- Chocolatey, we need it in order to be able to install Clink.
+- The Acrive Directory Module for PowerShell.
+You might need it if you have a domain joined host and then you can provide AD or local credentails, else its only allowed to use local credentails.
+We need it to check if your in the admin group, the Domain admin group you enter in the settings part or in  the  local Adminostrators group.
 ### Install ###
+Execute setup.exe and watch it running, no im making jokes, you might need to enter some infos as well as decide to install optional software.
 ### Uninstall ###
+Execute uninstall.exe and the tool will destroy itself.
 # Usage #

 ### Login ###
 ![Login GUI](https://github.com/seyo-IV/PowerShell-Security-App/blob/master/images/Login.PNG)

+Obivious its a login screen.
+Default login credentails are (Warning its case sensitive!) username/password for the normal user and admin/admin for admin.
 ### Operations ###
 ![Operations GUI](https://github.com/seyo-IV/PowerShell-Security-App/blob/master/images/Operations.PNG)
 ### Output ###
 ![Output GUI](https://github.com/seyo-IV/PowerShell-Security-App/blob/master/images/Output.PNG)

+Here lands the output of your usage of the tools.
+But you can also load the logs of the current day/session.
 ## Admin area ##
 ### Settings ###
 ![Settings GUI](https://github.com/seyo-IV/PowerShell-Security-App/blob/master/images/Settings.PNG)